 1. Get Baker Mayfield Back on Track

-The Browns' offense is loaded with weapons, including Odell Beckham Jr., Jarvis Landry, Nick Chubb and Kareem Hunt.
+The Browns' offense is loaded with weapons, including Odell Beckham Jr., Jarvis Landry and Nick Chubb.
 Baker Mayfield turned in a great rookie season in 2018, but the regression we saw in 2019 is the top culprit for Cleveland's struggles.
 Despite throwing to those weapons while being protected by a line that ranked sixth in ESPN's pass block win rate metric, Mayfield ranked 28th among 33 qualifying passers with an average of 6.2 adjusted yards per pass attempt (AY/A; which weigh TDs and INTs in addition to yards).
 Kirk Cousins just set a new personal best in AY/A in his first year with Stefanski as offensive coordinator, and Mayfield is going to need to make similar strides.

 2. Bring in More Pass-Rushers